VigneshVSV/hololinked/README.md

 > You may use a script deployment/automation tool to remote stop and start servers, in an attempt to remotely control your hardware scripts.

+### Looking for sponsorships

+Kindly read my message [in my README](https://github.com/VigneshVSV#sponsor)

+### A little more about Usage

 One may use the HTTP API according to one's beliefs (including letting the package auto-generate it), but it is mainly intended for web development and cross platform clients like the [node-wot](https://github.com/eclipse-thingweb/node-wot) HTTP(s) client.
-If your plan is to develop a truly networked system, it is recommended to learn more and use [Thing Descriptions](https://www.w3.org/TR/wot-thing-description11) to describe your hardware.
-A Thing Description will be automatically generated if absent as shown in JSON examples above or can be supplied manually.
+If your plan is to develop a truly networked system, it is recommended to learn more and se [Thing Descriptions](https://www.w3.org/TR/wot-thing-description11) to describe your hardware.
+A Thing Description will be automatically generated if absent as shown in
+JSON examples above or can be supplied manually.

+(client docs will be updated here next)

 ### Currently Supported